 Integrated and Applied Sciences, Ph.D.

-Saint Louis University's Integrated and Applied Sciences (IAS) doctoral program, offered in the Doisy College of Health Sciences, exposes students to all areas of science, encourages collaboration across departments and colleges, and better trains graduate students to present their research to a more diverse audience.
+Saint Louis University's Integrated and Applied Sciences (IAS) Ph.D. with a concentration in Health and Rehabilitation Sciences is offered in the Doisy College of Health Sciences.
+This program exposes students to areas of health and rehabilitation sciences, encourages collaboration across programs, departments and academic units, and provides opportunities for presenting research to wide and diverse audiences.

 Program Highlights

-Students specialize in a health sciences discipline content area that aligns with the research being conducted by their faculty mentor.
+Students specialize in a health and rehabilitation sciences discipline content area that aligns with the research being conducted by their faculty mentor.
 Currently available areas of study are:

 Curriculum Overview

-SLU's Doctor of Philosophy in Integrated and Applied Sciences program utilizes interdisciplinary approaches and collaboration to prepare graduates to confidently assume multi-faceted roles in the changing health care environment.
+The health and rehabilitation sciences concentration utilizes interdisciplinary approaches and collaboration to prepare graduates to confidently assume multifaceted roles in the changing health care environment.

 The distribution of courses is determined on an individual basis.
-The student and their faculty mentor develop an appropriate coursework track with subsequent review by and feedback from the IAS administrative committee.
+The student and their faculty mentor develop an appropriate coursework track with subsequent review by and feedback from the program director and administrative committee, when appropriate.
 A typical coursework structure is detailed below.
-To review the research being done in the Doisy College of Health Sciences, please visit our research page.
+To review the research being done in the Doisy College of Health Science, please visit our research page.

-• Courses specific to the student's Program of Study (21 credits)
+• Courses specific to the student's concentration (21 credits)

 Careers